BioQuest STEM Mentoring Program

 What is BioQuest?

-BioQuest is a STEM mentoring program designed to give middle and high school students opportunities to explore diverse careers in science, biotechnology, and medicine.
-In our pilot year, 20 mentors engaged over 75 students from the South Bronx through six enrichment events.
-We are proud to have co-created this program with our collaborators from Areté Education, BioBus, Hunts Point Alliance for Children, and Weill Cornell Medicine.
+BioQuest is a STEM mentoring program designed to give middle and high school students meaningful opportunities to explore diverse careers in science, biotechnology, and medicine.
+Over the past two years, we've engaged more than 200 students from the South Bronx through hands-on enrichment events, winter break experiences, and a new paid summer internship program.
+We are proud to have co-created this program with our incredible partners at Areté Education, BioBus, Hunts Point Alliance for Children, Futures Ignite, Mott Hall II, and Weill Cornell Medicine.

 2024-2025 Academic Year